Introduction to Health and Fitness

 How to get ‘Fitte’ with a properly designed program

-Any program that you use to get fit, should conform with the FITTE Principle.
+Any program that you use to get fit, should conform to the FITTE Principle.

 The FITTE principle is a guide to help you configure your exercise program.